Autonomous-Audit-TI/Generic_API_Mongodb/README.md

 ]
 >>>>>>> 172a036 (Second commit)

-# app_mongodb And using the Key call one delet one POST [E.g. http://127.0.0.1:5000/mongo_delete_one ]
+# app_mongodb Using the Key to call one delet one POST [E.g. http://127.0.0.1:5000/mongo_delete_one ]

 [
     {